evinceng/questionnaireRunExperiment/README.md

 # runExperiment

-1. Run the Mvc.py file with the commandline argument providing userName (for ex: evina) having the following fields in config:
+Preperation:

+1. Connect tobii eyetracker sensor
+2. Run tobii eyetracker dotnet app.
+3. Open the Mvc.py, go to  Run-> Configuration per file
+4. In the "General Settings" section check "Command line options" if not checked and enter the username (for ex: evina)
+5. Press OK button
+6. Have following ields in config:
     [MONGODB]
     Host = localhost
     Port = 27017